Leon Henkin: Teaching

-In addition to his courses and supervision of graduate students, Henkin's role in the scholars education was significant.
+In addition to his courses and supervision of graduate students, Henkin's role in the scholars' education was significant.
 Tarski had invited him to Berkeley with a clear purpose.
 As a mathematician, Henkin had a key role in Tarski's project to make Berkeley a center of development of logic, bringing together mathematicians, logicians and philosophers.
-Henkin aided him to carry out the project, helping him in the creation of the interdisciplinary Group in Logic and the Methodology of Science, whose successful performance was largely due to Henkin's drive.
+Henkin aided him in carrying out the project, helping him in the creation of the interdisciplinary Group in Logic and the Methodology of Science, whose successful performance was largely due to Henkin's drive.
 Part of this project was the creation of an interdisciplinary university program that culminated in a Ph.D. in "Logic, Methodology and Philosophy of Science".
 He also collaborated in organising important meetings and conferences that promoted interdisciplinary collaboration united by logic.
-The outcome was that in the 1950s and 1960s there was a vibrant development of logic in Berkeley, from which many advances in Model Theory emerged.
+The outcome was that in the 1950s and 1960s, there was a vibrant development of logic in Berkeley, from which many advances in Model Theory emerged.

 Although Henkin's first encounter with teaching mathematics was as a professor, later in life he began to do research in mathematics' teaching as well.
 Some of his writings in this field are: "Retracing Elementary Mathematics", "New directions in secondary school mathematics" or "The roles of action and of thought in mathematics education".
 From 1979 onwards he put special emphasis on this facet of his research and the last doctoral theses he directed are related to the teaching of mathematics or the integration of minority groups in research.

-Henkin liked to write expository articles, for some of which he received awards such as the Chauvenet Prize (1964), for the article "Are Logic and Mathematics Identical? " or the Lester R. Ford Award, for the article "Mathematical Foundations of Mathematics".
+Henkin liked to write expository articles, for some of which he received awards such as the Chauvenet Prize (1964), for the article "Are Logic and Mathematics Identical?" or the Lester R. Ford Award, for the article "Mathematical Foundations of Mathematics".